Beluha0/beluhas-cursor-pack/README.md

-# The-Unnamed-Cursor-Pack
+# Beluha's Cursor Pack
 <img width="1920" height="1080" alt="preview" src="https://github.com/user-attachments/assets/4da0c8dc-7cbd-4629-a078-3cbc876e4142" />
-A sleek and modern cursor pack that combines beauty and simplicity, with a bit of nice colors.
+A minimalistic cursor pack for Windows with a bit of nice colours.

+A version for Roblox is also available.

 ## Animated cursors